unow0517/42_libft/README.md

 # Libft
-Library of Functions.
-It will be used in most of projects in 42 Curriculum.
+Library of Functions in C. It will be used in most of projects in 42 Curriculum.

 # Must Know
 * solid knowledge in pointer in c is required.